-The park has the ability to employ local teachers as educators for our Education Corps to lead place-based experiences for young people and to help their personal connection to nature and the park.
+The park has the ability to employ local teachers as educators for our Education Corps to lead place-based experiences for youth while enhancing their personal connection to nature and the park.
 Tucson teachers are familiar with the challenges education faces locally as well as barriers that prevent adolescence and their families from connecting with the park.
-Their experiences as teachers and knowledge of the park will promote park relevance and will continue the preservation and protection of Saguaro National Park.
-Due to funding, open positions may vary.
+Using that experience and knowledge, teachers can help youth foster stewardship for our natural world and continue the preservation and protection for Saguaro National Park into the next generation.

 The park is appreciative of the people who decide to become volunteers; many programs wouldn't be possible without the help of volunteers.
 The Volunteers-In-Parks (VIPs) program provides assistance for the Environmental Education programs at both the Rincon Mountain(east) and Tucson Mountain(west) Districts of the park.
 Formal training is providing during the fall season and job shadowing takes place during the first few weeks as a new volunteer.

 Workshops for teachers and young professionals are offered upon request.